dvsa/cvs-tsk-atf-daily-schedules/README.md

 ## Running the project

-Once the dependencies are installed, you will be required to rename the `/config/env.example` file to `.env.local` as we use dotenv files for configuration for local local development for example.
+Once the dependencies are installed, you will be required to copy the `/config/env.example` file to `.env.local` in the root of the project.
 Further information about [variables](https://www.serverless.com/framework/docs/providers/aws/guide/variables/) and [environment variables](https://www.serverless.com/framework/docs/environment-variables/) with serverless.
 Please note that multiple `.env` files can be created per environments.
 Our current development environment is 'local'.

 The application runs on port `:3001` by default when no stage is provided.